 Are you super-cautious about working out because it’s been a while since you were active, or you feel out of shape?
 Actually, exercise is great for you.
 Being active will:

-- Strengthens your heart
+- Strengthen your heart.

-- Lowers your blood pressure
+- Lower your blood pressure.

-- Boosts your mood and self-esteem
+- Boost your mood and self-esteem.

-- Improves sleep
+- Help you sleep better.

 - How much exercise can I do each day?

 - How often can I exercise each week?